GautamV1/Api_currency_converter.py/README.md

 # Currency Converter:
-Asimple live currency converter built with python using the ** Frankfurter API** Deployed and tested
+A live currency converter built with python using the ** Frankfurter API** Deployed and tested

 # Features :